darwinanddavis/DataPortfolio/30daymapchallenge.md

 * 3.3 million km<sup>2</sup> total dispersal range (about 40% of rural Australia)
 * About 0.5–2 camels / km<sup>2</sup>
 * First introduced in 1840, so that's a long time for camels to settle
-* Compunded annual growth at an enviable 8% pa over the last 70 years
+* Compounded annual growth at an enviable 8% pa over the last 70 years

 Here's the picture summary.